-Phase 1 of the Master Plan be reverse view of relevance of the Master Plan be reverse view of relevance of the Master Plan be reverse view of relevance of the Master Plan be reverse view of relevance of the Master Plan.
+Phase 1 of the Master Plan began with a review of relevant background research, growth and demographics, participation trends, and facility benchmarking.
 Input was then sought from residents, stakeholders, Town Council and municipal staff through a variety of engagement tactics.
 The research and consultation input were then used to formulate a vision and guiding principles for the Master Plan.